At a glance

 Veal production

-Male dairy calves, generally Holstein, are bought by veal producers who, during the 20-week rearing period, provide optimum conditions: a balanced diet, a healthy environment and personalized care – everything needed to ensure their comfort, good health and growth!
+Male dairy calves, generally Holstein, are bought by veal producers who provide optimum conditions throughout the 28-week rearing period: a balanced diet, a healthy environment, and personalized care—everything needed to ensure the animals’ comfort, health, and growth!

-Milk-fed veal production in Québec also benefits from ATQ’s cattle traceability program.
-This program traces the calf from its farm of origin to the slaughterhouse.
+As with all cattle production in the province, a traceability program is used in Quebec milk-fed veal production.
+This program traces the calf from its farm of origin all the way to the abattoir.

 Did you know?

-• There are about 48 milk-fed veal farms producing approximately 66,210 milk-fed calves per year.
+• There are about 40 milk-fed veal farms producing approximately 59,000 milk-fed veal calves per year.
 The farms are mainly in the Centre-du-Québec and Montérégie regions.

-• A typical specialized farm produce 941 milk-fed veal per year.
+• An average farm produces 941 calves per year.

-• Milk-fed veal accounts for approximately 11% of the volume and 14% value of Québec cattle production.
+• Milk-fed veal accounts for approximately 10% of the volume and 11% of the value of Quebec cattle production.

-• Labour: the veal calf sector generates 1,000 jobs
+• Employment: the veal sector generates 1,000 jobs, including 308 full-time equivalent jobs on farms.

-• In its lifetime, a milk-fed calf will drink about 2,000 litres of high-quality milk.
+• In its lifetime, a milk-fed veal calf will drink about 2,000 litres of high-quality milk feed.

 Beef production